Léon Lambert

-Léon Lambert, 3rd Baron Lambert (July 2, 1928 – May 28, 1987) was a Belgian banker and art collector.
+Léon Lambert, 3rd Baron Lambert (2 July 1928 – 28 May 1987) was a Belgian banker and art collector.

 Single and without children, he devoted his whole life to his career which made him famous worldwide.
-When he died at the Erasmus hospital in Anderlecht on May 28, 1987, many press articles will recount the life of the man who, some would say, had "united high finance and the arts".
+When he died at the Erasmus hospital in Anderlecht on 28 May 1987, many press articles recounted the life of the man who had "united high finance and the arts".